-Sermon Preached by the Rev’d Daphne B. Noyes at the Church of the Advent, Sunday, July 17, 2016, the Ninth Sunday after Pentecost
+Sermon Preached by the Rev’d Allan B. Warren III at the Church of the Advent, Sunday, September 18, 2016, The Solemnity of the Feast of the Holy Cross

-The flowers at the High Altar are given to the Glory of God and in honor of the Tuesday Night Supper guests.
+The flowers at the High Altar are given to the Glory of God and in loving memory of Louise Olney Baker.
 If you are visiting or new to the Advent, we hope that you will feel welcome and at home.
-Please fill out a visitor’s/newcomer’s card so that we will have a record of your
+Please fill out a visitor’s/newcomer’s card so that we will have a record of your visit